Author: Lucy Fenton

 This is a great book I am so happy I read this book.
 I will be anxiously awaiting the next book in this series.
 I highly recommend this book to anyone.
 I am also a new fan!

-Guest review contributed by A Fold in the Spine.
+This guest review was contributed by A Fold in the Spine.
 This blog offers book reviews, guest posts, author interviews, giveaways, twitter blasts, book blitzes, and book cover reveals.